camunda/camunda-tf-eks-module/DEVELOPER.md

    - Set `CLEAN_CLUSTER_AT_THE_END=false` to prevent automatic cluster deletion in case of errors.
    - Optionally, manually clean up the cluster after testing by reversing this setting.

 **Note**: Ensure that the "testing-allowed" label is added to a pull request to trigger the tests.
+Then push a new dummy commit.

 ## Releasing a New Version